Filling your vision with purpose

 The vision for any business should be an essential tool.
 But because a 'vision' is so open to different interpretations in the world of business, it has become a vague term – often ending up as a tick box statement for everything from the documentation of your strategy to employee comms.

-A strong vision should be vision-ary - simple, visual and inspiring (emotionally and rationally).
+A strong vision should be vision-ary – a simple, inspiring 'picture' of the future.
 A classic example from another sphere is: ‘On my signal, unleash hell’, the command to legionaries in the opening battle of the film Gladiator.
-It is vivid and sets a clear intention, rather than being: ‘Today we face an unprecedented challenge on the frontier of our empire.
+It is vivid and rapidly engaging both rationally and emotionally, rather than being: ‘Today we face an unprecedented challenge on the frontier of our empire.
 Hold the centre and advance on the flanks…’.

-An evocative vision is a powerful branding ingredient, because at some level anyone who wants to do business with you (customer, partner, employee) wants to know who you are and what’s important to you.
+An evocative vision is a powerful branding ingredient because at some level anyone who wants to do business with you (customer, partner, employee) wants to know what’s important to you and where you are going.
 Behind every strong brand is a strong vision.

 Seeing through the clouds